fleetdm/fleet/docs/Contributing/FAQ.md

 * `/api/fleet/orbit/device_mapping`
 * `/api/osquery/log`

+If you also have Fleet Desktop running on hosts, it will need access to these API endpoints:

+* `/api/latest/fleet/device/.+/desktop`
+* `/api/latest/fleet/device/.+/ping`

 <meta name="description" value="Find commonly asked questions and answers about contributing to Fleet as part of our community.">